 The Canadian Donation and Transplantation Research Program (CDTRP) will host the 7th edition of the Patient, Family and Donor Research Forum from June 8-10, 2026.
 Each year, the PFD Research Forum program is designed to strengthen patient and community engagement capacity across donation and transplant research, policy, and knowledge mobilization.

-This year, the PFD Research Forum theme is Pathways for Partnership: Centring Indigenous Priorities in Donation and Transplant Systems.
+This year, the PFD Research Forum theme is Pathways for Partnership: Strengthening Patient and Community Engagement with Indigenous Communities.
 Across Canada, First Nations, Métis, and Inuit (FNMI) are disproportionately affected by end-stage organ failure yet experience persistent inequities in access to culturally safe organ donation and transplantation care and services.
-Further, patient and community priorities are now well understood in donation and transplant research.
+Further, patient and community priorities are not well understood in donation and transplant research.

 The 2026 CDTRP PFD Research Forum program will bring together Indigenous and non-Indigenous national and international speakers, including persons with lived experience, who have expertise in patient and community engagement in health research.
 Through sessions, panel discussions, and workshops, the program will: